niravcodes/niravcodes.github.io/_posts/2019-02-12-how-premature-optimization-cost-me-half-a-day.md

 So after I realized that I had fallen victim to the textbook example of premature optimization, I rushed to write about it.
 I was actually excited about it because I have read about premature optimization before but had assumed that I would never have to deal with it.
 As it often happens, people think they are immune to the affliction until it befalls them.

 At any rate, the long and short of this post is that it will happen to you too, if it hasn't already.
-I end with the lines from Andrew Motion's poem Run.
+I end with the lines from Andrew Motion's poem _Run_.

 > and you had just died
 >